embive/embive/README.md

 ## Instruction Limiting

-In many cases, it is desirable to pause the guest after a number of instruction have been executed.
+In many cases, it is desirable to pause the guest after a number of instructions have been executed.

-This can not only restrict the guest from using all the machine resources, but also allows the host to execute other periodic tasks without relying on threading.
+This can not only restrict the guest from using all the machine resources, but it also allows the host to execute other periodic tasks without relying on threading.

-You can read more about instruction limiting in the `interpreter::Config` documentation.
+You can read more about instruction limiting in the `interpreter::Engine::new` documentation.

 ## System Calls